I woke up this morning to a pretty terrible news article which has shook me a bit.

 I don’t want to go into this birth fearful.

-I studied the very basics of hypnobirthing when I was pregnant with Isabelle, but that mainly involved reading a quite dated book and listening to a lot of mp3’s about my cervix opening up like a flower.
+I studied the very basics of hypnobirthing when I was pregnant with my first but that mainly involved reading a quite dated book and listening to a lot of mp3’s about my cervix opening up like a flower.
 It felt a bit hippy.
 But it worked.
 I had a positive (if somewhat speedy) birth that ended up with us both happy and healthy.
 I look back on it positively and would have the exact same birth experience again if I could.

 It doesn’t work like that though does it.